KseniaSkirpichnikova/ceudsd/seminar/Linux/README.md

 ```
 ### ***Exercise 4***

-* Write *state* and the *bird size* columns of the 18th line in birdstrikes in file called onerepublic.csv.
-What is the result if run cat onerepublic.csv
+Write *state* and the *bird size* columns of the 18th line in birdstrikes in file called *onerepublic.csv*.
+What is the result if run 'cat onerepublic.csv'

 `sort` -
 Sort this file